Travel in London

 - Acted against the tour operator, Jet 2 Holidays, for a client who contracted Legionnaires Disease whilst she was on holiday at Sidari, Corfu in 2015.

 The team at Stewarts Law LLP 'routinely undertakes cutting-edge, high-value, cross-border personal injury litigation', including acting in claims involving catastrophic injuries abroad and fatal accidents arising from international airline disasters.
 The department exclusively represents claimants with severe injuries.
 Based across its London and Leeds offices, the international injury team is led by 'veteran' Julian Chamberlayne, who has recovered more than £140m for catastrophically injured clients since joining the firm in 2000.
-James Healy-Pratt spearheads the London-based aviation team, which also includes Sarah Stewart.
+The London-based aviation team also includes Sarah Stewart.
 The 'outstanding' Scott Rigby, Peter Neenan and the 'hugely experienced and very thorough' Christopher Deacon are other names to note in this space.
 Associate Rebecca Huxford is 'a rising star in the international personal injury world'.

 ‘Being in Julian Chamberlayne’s hands took so much pressure of me.
 In his calm hands he dealt with every obstacle thrown at his.
 Nothing fazed the team at all and in doing so they always found another positive way to come back.
 They were always contactable and dealt with my concerns immediately.’